rsrini7/ai-travel-agent/README.md

 ---

+## Notes

+python-docx a dependency of pdf2docx

+---

 ## 📄 License

 This project is licensed under the MIT License.
 (Note: A `LICENSE.md` file is not included in the provided project files, but MIT is a common choice for such projects.)